Skip to content

 The rule of thirds is incredibly important.

 To follow the rule of thirds, look at your canvas and imagine it split into three even pieces horizontally and vertically.
 Where those lines intersect is where you want your focal point to hit.
-There are four points which are the perfect spots for a focal point.
+Four points are the perfect spots for a focal point.

 The worst spot you can put your focal point is in the center, which many artists unknowingly do.
 It may seem logical; you want the viewer to look there, and the middle is such an obvious place!